chawlaKat/Notebook-Noodlings/README.md

 # How to Use
 To read the notebooks: click on the file.
 GitHub will display the notebook within the browser.

-To play with or run the code: open the file in GitHub, then follow the link to Google Colaboratory.
-Any necessary files are listed at the top of the notebook and stored in the "files" directory in this repo.
+To play with or run the code:
+- open the file in GitHub, then follow the link to Google Colaboratory
+- choose any cell and run it.
+Colab will ask if you want to reset the runtime. choose yes (unless that would interfere with something you're already working on, in which case, do this in a private browser).
+- if the notebook relies on external files, they'll be stored in this repo, in the "files" folder. clone it to your machine, then upload it to the Colab environment.

 # What's what
 Altair with Flair: working through altair tutorials (also, learning how to use colab)